raphCode/master-thesis-muzero/theory.typ

 number the dice rolled.

 Conversely, a !g with !impinf leaves !pls in the dark about the exact !s of the !g.
-!Pls having to make a decision do not observe enough !i to distinguish between several past !g !hs.
+A !pl at a !dp does not observe enough !i to distinguish between several past !g !hs.
-They thus have to make decisions under uncertainty.
+He thus has to make a decision under uncertainty.
 The card !g poker is an example of an !impinf !g because the other !pls' cards are concealed.
 @gtheo